-The District is evaluating the ever changing capital improvement plan and prioritizing projects to optimize the District's operation.
-This coming year will not include any large projects to allow the District to replenish reserves as the most recent project was larger than the District normally undertakes.
-The following year will likely include two more pressure regulating stations and a smaller pipeline project.
+The District continually evaluates the capital improvement plan and prioritizing projects to optimize the District's operation.
+This coming year will not include any large projects to allow the District to replenish reserves, but the 2023-2024 fiscal year will include another large pipeline replacement project to continue to enhance the system and help further reduce liability from aging infrastructure failures.